By Roxanne Donovan - Organization; Wellness; Writing [Slightly edited version of post published on 8/6/20.]

 A dedicated home office with a desk, file cabinets, bookshelves, windows, and a door that locks from the inside is ideal.
 If that’s not in the cards, commandeer whatever space you can with some privacy and natural light.

 If possible, situate your desk so you’re facing a window with a wall behind you.
-The natural light will help you look amazing on Zoom calls (light at your back shrouds you in shadows) and can lower your stress and improve your mood, creativity, and sleep.
-The wall ensures your webcam doesn’t pick up anyone wondering into your office space, including half-dressed spouses and curious toddlers.
+The natural light will help you look amazing on Zoom calls and can lower your stress and improve your mood, creativity, and sleep.
+The wall all ensures your webcam doesn’t pick up anyone wandering into your office space, including half-dressed spouses and curious toddlers.

 Note: Finding a decent workspace is complicated if you, like me, have kids and a spouse who also need their own dedicated work areas.
 In such cases, prioritize your and your spouse’s needs then get creative about your kids’ needs.